 January 2019, Gerhard Weiss and me were interviewed on “Solid”, the new project by Tim Berners-Lee to return ownership of data back to the people.

-March 2019, co-organized together with Dieudonnée van de Willige and Mieke Derickx the exhibitions Women of Mathematics throughout Europe and Math/Maastricht at Maastricht University.
+March 2019, together with Dieudonnée van de Willige and Mieke Derickx I co-organized the exhibitions Women of Mathematics throughout Europe and Math/Maastricht at Maastricht University.

 In October 2019, I presented the KE@Work example during a roundtable on Industry Academia Collaboration at The India-Netherlands Technology Summit 2019.